Mastagoon/color-eyedropper/README.md

 ### Color Eyedropper

-A simple cross-platform eyedropper tool build using electron.
+A simple cross-platform eyedropper tool build using electron and robotjs.

 ### Building